pratik28/Machine-Learning-GridDB-R/Machine-Learning-GridDB-R.md

 Now, lets try to predict the same using our Test-Data.
 We supply the test-data to our model, based on its "experience" the model will predict the life expectancy as per the newer input data.

      # Predicting the Test set results his lifestyle.
      # "ypred" function calculates the predicted probabilities at the values of the explanatory(independent) variable.
      ypred = predict(lm.r, newdata = testset)
-    #Now, the data frame testset has the predicted values of life expectancy OR Alive(how long can one expect to stay alive based on post HCC treatment lifestyle.
+     #Now, the data frame testset has the predicted values of life expectancy OR Alive(how long can one expect to stay alive based on post HCC treatment
+       lifestyle.

 	# Next, based on the training , let the algorithm now predict the life expectancy in years.
      x <- testset$Packs_of_cigarets_per_year
      y <- testset$Alive
      plot(x, y, main="Predicted - Alive vs Packs_of_cigarets_per_year ", xlab="Packs Cigs", ylab="Alive")

-Below is the graph we get for our prediction
+Above is the graph we get for our prediction
     ![alttext](images/predicted-1.png "imagetooltip")

 We can assume that the predicted values are very good, as the graph we get for the predicted values clearly shows 3 different groups of points.